YottaDB/YDBDoc/MessageRecovery/errors.rst

 DSEWCINITCON, No action taken, enter YES at CONFIRMATION prompt to initialize global buffers

-DSE Warning: This indicates that DSE did not yet perform the operation that was initiated by the WCINIT command or the ALL command with either the WCINIT or RENEW qualifier because the operator did not confirm it.
+DSE Warning: This indicates that DSE did not perform the operation that was initiated by the WCINIT command or the ALL command with either the WCINIT or RENEW qualifier yet, because the operator did not confirm it.

 Action: To perform these operations, enter YES at the CONFIRMATION prompt to verify your intention to perform this potentially disruptive operation.
 The DSE WCINIT command reinitializes shared memory structures for the current region.